snipcart/snipcart-jekyll/README.md

 ![jekyll-ecommerce](https://snipcart.com/media/204664/jekyll-ecommerce.png)

 This repo and tutorial show you how to integrate Snipcart with Jekyll for static e-commerce.
+Please note that this demo uses Snipcart's latest version, the v3.0.

 ## Tutorial steps 🛠